nidi3/graphviz-java/README.md

 ```

 ### Processors
-Processors can be registered to futher customize what goes in and out of the graphviz engine.
+Processors can be registered to further customize what goes in and out of the graphviz engine.
 - Pre processors change the dot file that is fed into the graphviz engine.
 - Post processor change the result of the graphviz engine (image, svg,...).